-You can buy hand-made revival versions of the chair today from designers such as Holland & Company.
+You can buy hand-made revival versions of the chair today on our Dixie & Grace shop: Windsor Chairs.
 Their creations have all the elegance of the originals, but they are made with grooves that make the seats more comfortable for modern guests.

 11 More Ideas

 In addition to the Windsor chairs, consider these 11 design ideas as an introduction to designing a “modern Mount Vernon.”

 1) Painted white raised panel wainscoting [image courtesy of Charles Fradin]

 2) Documentary Mount Vernon wallcovering [detail in red and full pattern in blue below]

 Brunschwig & Fils have reproduced thousands of historical fabrics.